EXO-TECH: New York large ensemble

 NEW YORK LARGE ENSEMBLE COLLECTIVE

-EXO-TECH is large ensemble collective formed in New York by vocalist and director SOPHIA BROUS and New Zealand pop innovator KIMBRA in 2016.
-The group features a revolving membership of some of New York and beyond’s most respected music luminaries, including David Byrne, Sean Lennon, Moses Sumney, Caroline Polachek, Bilal, Questlove, Yuka Honda, Dave Harrington, Zeena Parkins and many others.
+EXO-TECH is New York large ensemble collective formed by vocalist and musical director SOPHIA BROUS and New Zealand pop innovator KIMBRA in 2016.
+The group features a revolving membership of some of New York and beyond’s most respected music luminaries, exploring the intersections of improvisation and pop song composition.

-Created as opportunity for musician friends to play together in ecstatic, open creative settings in-the-round, each show is an musical experiment in collective presence, where an audience bares witness to a rare musical alchemy as thrilling for observers as it is for the ensemble members.
+Created as opportunity for musician friends to play together in ecstatic, open creative settings in-the-round, each show is an musical experiment in collective presence, where an audience bares witness to a rich musical alchemy as thrilling for observers as it is for the ensemble members.

 EXO members and past collaborators (alphabetical A-Z)